yashin5/manga_ex_cli/README.md

 Agora você pode usar rodando manga_ex no seu terminal.

-Por enquanto só implementei para baixar todos os campitulos! quando aparecer "Witch chapter that you whant?" digite   ``` all ```
+Por enquanto só implementei para baixar todos os campitulos! quando aparecer "which chapters do you want?" digite   ``` all ```

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc)